We’re designing bike lanes wrong

 Thinking more broadly about street design

 The central argument against adding cycle tracks with trees to urban streets asserts that cities need this space for parallel-parked cars.
 But cars do not have to be stored on the side of the road.
-They also can be stored vertically – for example, in garages, or stacked in mechanical racks on urban lots.
+They also can be stored vertically–for example, in garages, or stacked in mechanical racks on urban lots.

 Parking garages could increase occupancy by selling deeded parking spaces to residents who live nearby.
-Those spaces could provide car owners with a benefit the street lacks: outlets for charging electric vehicles, which rarely are available to people who rent apartments.
+Those spaces could provide car owners with a benefit the street lacks: outlets for charging electric vehicles that are rarely available to people who rent apartments.

 Bus rapid transit proponents might suggest that the best use of street width is dedicated bus lanes, not cycle tracks or street trees.
 But all of these options can coexist.
 For example, a design could feature a sidewalk, then a cycle track, then street trees planted between the cycle track and the bus lane and in island bus stops.
 The trees would reduce heat island effects from the expansive hardscape of the bus lane, and bus riders would have a better view.